Easy Street Records: Live At Easy Street

 On April 25, 2005, Easy Street was chosen to host the national ten-year anniversary conference for CIMS (the Coalition of Independent Music Stores), an independent record retailers convention and Pearl Jam guitarist Mike McCready felt the band could do something special as a "thank you" gesture to these retailers.
 Vaughan proposed a surprise, invite-only in-store performance at the intimate West Seattle location.
 During one of several meetings with the band's management about logistics, Pearl Jam singer Eddie Vedder showed up and stated his desire to make it work, and the show was confirmed soon after.
 On April 29, the retailers were bussed to the West Seattle store for what was described as a "work party".
 The band appeared, much to everyone's surprise, and proceeded to play a special set for the crowd of 200.
+This event and the subsequent exclusive release is considered to be one of the catalysts that helped create Record Store Day in 2007.
+KEXP's Kevin Cole stated, "Pearl Jam’s in-store — and their insistence that the Live at Easy Street EP be exclusive to independent stores — helped create the momentum for the creation of Record Store Day.”
 Pearl Jam later decided to release a special EP of the highlights from the show.
-Titled Live at Easy Street, its two pressings have completely sold out, and it is the store's biggest selling record to date.
+Titled Live at Easy Street, its two CD pressings sold out, and remained out of print for over a decade until April 13, 2019, when it was finally released on vinyl for Record Store Day.
+It was the best selling record on Record Store Day 2019 and the following week.

+The following artists have also released albums recorded at Easy Street: